simbionte96/javascript-theory/hoisting/README.md

 greet(); //"Hello world"
 ```

 In the case of the variables, the hoisting can generate unexpected behaviours.
-The hoisting afects the statements not assignments.
+The hoisting afects the statements but not the assignments.

 Example